The 10 Most Dangerous Cities In Florida For 2023

 We want to point out again that there’s still safes places in Florida City and that this isn’t a comment on the people that live there.
 So please don’t beat us up.

 What’s the most dangerous city in Florida?
-The most dangerous city in Florida is Florida City — not a shocker if you’ve seen the data.
+The most dangerous city in Florida is Florida City.

 Learn more about the safest places in Florida.